- En español

-- Both vaccines employ messenger RNA technology, which has been approved by the Food and Drug Administration (FDA) for human use.
+The Pfizer and Moderna vaccines employ messenger RNA technology, which has been approved by the Food and Drug Administration (FDA) for human use.
 The vaccines contain molecular instructions that prompt your cells to create a protein in response to a protein on the surface of the coronavirus.
 In that way, the vaccines prepare your immune system to ward off the virus if it should try to invade your healthy cells.

 - The vaccines were developed very quickly.
 Are they safe?

 - COVID-19 vaccines were developed in record time for explainable reasons.
 Modern scientific tools are much faster than older technology, and scientists around the world worked together to develop a vaccine to fight the global pandemic.
 The vaccines were tested in large, randomized clinical trials with tens of thousands of people of different ages, races and ethnicities, some with various medical conditions, which allowed researchers to quickly gather data and answer key questions about safety and protection.

 All of the vaccines passed rigorous safety reviews by the FDA.
 The benefits of the vaccines were determined to far outweigh the harms associated with acquiring a COVID-19 infection.
 The Centers for Disease Control and Prevention (CDC) have several systems in place to ensure safety and to continue to collect information on people’s experiences with the vaccine.

 - Will I suffer side effects?

 - Most people do not have serious problems after being vaccinated.
 Your arm may be sore, red or warm to the touch where the shot was given.
 Some people report flu-like symptoms, such as fever, chills and headaches, especially after the second vaccine.
 These side effects are normal signs that your immune system is building up protection from the disease.
 If symptoms increase after 24-48 hours, contact your healthcare provider.